Lucasamorales/Lucasamorales/README.md

 Hi there, I'm Lucas Morales 👋
 ------------------------------

-### 🌍 Based in Cordoba, Argentina 🇦🇷
+### 🌍 Based in Córdoba, Argentina 🇦🇷

-I'm a Data Scientist and Full Stack Developer specializing in bringing machine learning and AI to various industries.
-With my roots in consulting and development, I enjoy crafting innovative, data-driven solutions tailored to the unique needs of each project.
-I also really enjoy teaching and sharing my knowledge with others.
+I'm an Ai Engineer and Full Stack Developer passionate about applying machine learning and AI to real-world challenges.
+With a strong background in consulting and development, I design and build smart, data-driven systems that make a tangible impact.
+I also enjoy mentoring and sharing my knowledge through open-source projects and technical documentation.

 Let’s connect and explore how we can work together!

+---

+## 💼 Professional Snapshot

+- **AI Engineer @ Pi Data Strategy & Consulting (2024–Present)**
+  Building cutting-edge POC solutions using LLMs and Retrieval-Augmented Generation (RAG) architectures on Microsoft Azure.
+  - Developed AI systems integrating Azure RAG with Purview for document-governed virtual assistants.
+  - Led prompt engineering and fine-tuning of large language models for client-specific use cases.
+  - Built a geo-verification system combining OpenAI search API and Perplexity AI to correct and suggest locations with web-based context.
+  - Designed a secondary LLM to complement model orchestration in knowledge-intensive environments.

+- **Data Science Consultant @ Virtual Dev (2023–Present):**
+  Fine-tuned Hugging Face models for intent classification and NER, deploying them in production pipelines.

+- **Full Stack Developer @ AdminSeg (2023):**
+  Delivered complete backend/frontend software solutions for the insurance sector.

+- **Freelance AI & Data Science Consultant (2021–Present):**
+  Delivered ML systems in fintech, security, automation, and content verification.

+---

 ## 💻 Tech Stack